mjchao/Computer-Algebra/README.md

 Computer-Algebra
 ================

-Performs basic, middle-school (possibly early high-school) algebraic manipulations.
+Performs basic, middle-school (or possibly early high-school) algebraic manipulations.
 For example, (x+y)^2 is evaluated as x^2 + 2xy + y^2.
 This program was written during June 2013.
 After the first week of July, I stopped development on this computer algebra program.

 System Requirements
 -----